As August and September slid away, we watched the heady days of high summer, slowly slip to the gently ease of autumn.

 As dusk falls earlier I can be more often spotted finishing the watering after miscalculating the sunset or searching for Spud Cat who likes to use the urn bases for mousing patrols and sits half hidden by the closing night.

-September saw the last of the Italian Garden hedges cut and squared up for the season with the extra incentive of a film crew coming to visit which led to some frantic weeding although I needn’t of bothered as they mostly filmed at night as I mentioned in my recent blog On location at Ednovean Farm.
+September saw the last of the Italian Garden hedges cut and squared up for the season with the extra incentive of a film crew coming to visit.
+This naturally led to some frantic weeding …although I needn’t of bothered as they mostly filmed at night as I mentioned in my recent blog On location at Ednovean Farm.
 What an exciting month it was though for the garden – I wonder if the five minutes minutes of fame will be cut ?!

 Luckily the props guys agreed to leave the pergola that they erected in the centre of the lawn and it did look magnificent there but upon reflection it has been reconstructed in the Italian Garden in a space I was nurturing for a Summer House…..and I do believe Charles has nearly come around to my idea of a gap in the hedge between two garden enclosures to create a vista from it – Watch this space as they say!